crimsoncybr/Network_Research_project/README.md

 ## Installation
 1. Download or clone the script to your Linux system.
-2. Ensure that the script has executable permissions using `chmod +x script_name.sh`.
+2. Ensure that the script has executable permissions using `chmod +x project Remote Control.sh`.
-3. Execute the script with `sudo ./script_name.sh`.
+3. Execute the script with `sudo ./project Remote Control.sh`.

 ## Usage
-- Run the script with root privileges (`sudo ./script_name.sh`).
+- Run the script with root privileges (`sudo ./project Remote Control.sh`).
 - Follow the on-screen instructions to:
     - Enter the target address for scanning.
     - View the results of the `nmap` and `whois` scans.